Key Points Regarding Late Submissions

 No one at the NIH provides approval of acceptance to late submissions in advance, and each instance is assessed based on the individual circumstances.

 Include a cover letter describing how your situation falls within a potentially valid situation as described below.

 The decision to accept a late application is NOT with NINDS and ultimately lies with NIH Division of Receipt and Referral in the Center for Scientific Review (CSR).

 With only a few exceptions, NIH does not accept late applications.
 We advise you to submit your application well ahead of its due date in case you run into technical difficulties or any of the other problems.
 NIH will consider accepting your late application within a two-week window of the application due date if there is a valid reason within NIH policy.
-The only time NIH will not consider accepting a late application is when a request for applications (RFA) states in the Application Due Date field "No late applications will be accepted for this funding opportunity announcement."
+The only time NIH will not consider accepting a late application is when a request for applications (RFA) states in the Application Due Date field "No late applications will be accepted for this notice of funding opportunity."